California passes 1st-in-nation emission rules for trains - KESQ

 Associated Press/Report for America

-They run on diesel, a more powerful fuel than gasoline, and burning all that diesel produces pollution that is harmful for people who live nearby, as well as greenhouse gases.
-California’s Air Resources Board is trying to change that.
+They run on diesel, a more powerful fuel than gasoline, producing greenhouse gases and pollution that is harmful for nearby residents.

-The agency voted Thursday to approve a rule banning the use of locomotive engines more than 23 years old by 2030 and increasing the use of zero-emissions technology to transport freight from ports and throughout railyards.
-The rule would also ban locomotives in the state from idling longer than 30 minutes if they are equipped with an automatic shutoff.

 The rule is the most ambitious of its kind in the country.